TrueLayer/google-AP2/samples/python/scenarios/a2a/human-present/pay-by-bank/README.md

-# Agent Payments Protocol Sample: Human Present Purchases with Pay by Bank
+# Agent Payments Protocol Sample: Pay by Bank

 This sample demonstrates the A2A ap2-extension for a human present transaction using TrueLayer's *Pay By Bank* as the payment method.

-## Intro

-To integrate TrueLayer‑style Pay‑by‑Bank into AP2, the key step would be to define a new AP2 payment method extension representing an open banking payment initiation, in analogy with the Cards sample used in the demo.

 ## Supported scenarios